rvalla/mercsharveybot/README.md

 - [**Python**](https://www.python.org/): the programming language I used.
 - [**python-telegram-bot**](https://python-telegram-bot.org/): the library I used to contact the *Telegram API*.

-Proprietary software has helped here too.
-I must especially mention [DeepL translator](https://www.deepl.com/translator).
-Even though I know English, it has helped me a lot to translate the content of **azarte_bot**.

 Data of stock prices are retrieve from [Invertir Online](https://www.invertironline.com/).
 The bot waits between 1 and 5 seconds to execute each query.
 The idea is to get some information you need directly the go assuming you can access the